comparison guide

 New-patient calls have higher information requirements than existing-patient calls.
 The intake needs to capture name, date of birth, contact information, insurance carrier and member ID, reason for visit, any relevant medical history flags, preferred provider, and appointment time preference -- all in a natural conversation that does not feel like a form being read aloud.
 Ask vendors for a demo call specifically for new patient intake.
 Listen for how the AI handles the insurance question (a frequent source of friction) and whether it offers specific appointment times or asks the patient to call back during business hours.

-4. Can it handle recall outreach, and how?
+4. Can it support recall outreach, and how?

 5. How does pricing work at your call volume?